kidmose/python-course/README.md

 # Setup

-## Development environment
+## Requirements
 This serves to document my set-up as a known good enviroment.
-To my knowledge the code is not dependent on specifically using Anaconda for python nor on the OS.
-Be cautious of running in python 2.7 and make sure to run unittest.
+Not compatible with python 2.7.
+Expected to be OS independent, but I develop and test on Linux Mint as specified below.

  * Python 3.4+
- * Anaconda set up as per course materials
- * Linux Mint 17.1 x86_64 on Oracle VirtualBox
+ * Linux Mint 17.1 x86_64 on Oracle VirtualBox (At lest not tested elsewhere)

 ## Installation instructions

-	$ export PATH="/home/dkegokid/opt/anaconda3/bin:$PATH"  # Anaconda
-	$ virtualenv env  # Avoid interfering with rest of system ...
+	$ virtualenv -p python3 env  # Create virtual env for isolation
-	$ source env/bin/activate  # ... by using virtual enviroment
+	$ source env/bin/activate  # Enter virtual environment
     $ python setup.py develop  # "develop" for symlinks to reflect code changes

-	# Alternatively, for installation that will not be edited:
+	# Alternatively, for an installation that will not be edited:
     $ python setup.py install

 ## Test

-To execute unittest go to the `utils` folder and run `./unittests.sh` (Requires `sh`, alternatively check file for command).
+How to run
+TravisCI

 # Project structure